tpm2dev/tpm.dev.tutorials/Intro/README.md

 ## Key Hierarchies

-TPMs have multiple key hierarchies, all rooted in a primary decrypt-only asymmetric private key derived from a seed, with arbitrarily complex trees of keys below the primary key:
+TPMs have multiple key hierarchies, each with zero, one or more primary keys, each with zero, one, or more children keys:

 ```
                 seed